chrisluedtke/pyflashcards/pyflashcards/cards/10 Databases.md

 What is **database normalization**?

 ##### Answer
 Branching out text-like data, such that entries are stored once and referred to in other tables by ID (foreign key).
+This saves space but requires more JOINs in queries, and more complicated queries in general.
+Normalization can also make frequent large batch updates to the database run slowly, as the normalization requires more primary keys, which must be indexed.

 ---